WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicated-decentralised-storage-network.md

 If an application needs to store PPI data, we believe they should provide access to these through an active agent that can adhere to entity selected authorisation policies.
-PPI should not be stored on a decentralised storage network.
+PPI should not be stored unencrypted on a decentralised storage network.

+[added "unencrypted" -- is this our thinking?]

 ### Mediated Access